apiato/documentation/docs/additional-features/apiato-containers/localization.md

 :::caution Instructions
 This container works out of the box perfectly but if you want to change its configs or modify the codes you MUST follow these steps:

-1- Copy the container from `VendorSection` to `AppSection` (or any of your custom sections) of your project
+1- Copy the container from `Vendor` to `AppSection` (or any of your custom sections) of your project
 2- Fix the namespaces
 3- Remove `apiato/localization-container` dependency from project root composer.json

 :::

-All supported languages must be added to the `supported_languages` in `app/Containers/SECTION_NAME/Localization/Configs/vendorSection-localization.php` to prevent users from requesting unsupported languages, as follows:
+All supported languages must be added to the `supported_languages` in `app/Containers/SECTION_NAME/Localization/Configs/vendor-localization.php` to prevent users from requesting unsupported languages, as follows:

 ```php